Father's Day Play Date in Asheville

 Asheville Pizza and Brewing

-Enjoy a house-made pizza, some freshly brewed craft beer, and a popular movie at Asheville Pizza and Brewing’s North Asheville location.
-You can also skip the movie and play video games while watching cartoons on the big screen in the arcade, dine on one of the outside patio tables, or relax in a booth next to the crew of the Millennium Falcon in the main dining room.
+Enjoy a house-made pizza, some freshly brewed craft beer on tap, and a popular movie at Asheville Pizza and Brewing’s North Asheville location.
+In addition to first-run movies in their dine-in theater, classic kids' and family movies are shown in a spacious second eat-in theater with arcade games.
+But you don’t have to see a movie if you visit; dine on one of the outside patio tables, or relax in a booth in the main dining room.

 Athletic Dads